 The cardinal sin of public speaking is to be boring.
 When you speak in a monotonous voice with little tone, pitch or volume variation, you won’t connect and most likely send your audience to sleep.
 Have you ever heard someone use their Continue reading “Vocal Variety”

 When you were a teenager, did you belt out your favourite pop song holding a hairbrush to your mouth?
 What’s with that?
 Yet, I bet it made you feel like a star, made you feel powerful.
 A real microphone can give you that same power, authority and impact that all presenters seek.
-The famous American TV personality, Willard Scott once said, Continue reading “Speak Up – Microphone Use”
+As the famous American TV personality, Willard Scott once said, Continue reading “Speak Up – Microphone Use”

 A presentation preparation is more than just writing and rehearsing your speech.
 Often the venue will be different to the previous venues you may have presented at.
 It pays to get there a few days before the event or at least early on the day or night, to check out the stage lay out, the Continue reading “Presentation Preparation”